Raghav2211/todo-app-infra/todo-app/k8s/mysql/README.md

 Persistence configuration stores the MySQL data and configurations at the `/var/lib/mysql` path of the container.

 PersistentVolume will be created if `persistence.enabled` is set to `true` and if true then data will be  mounted into specified directory.
-In order to disable this functionality `persistence.enabled` should be set as `false`.
+In order to disable this functionality `persistence.enabled` should be set to `false`.